federico-razzoli/beautiful-code/lang-scheme.md

 ## Variadic Functions

-Let's use a variadic function to empathise with HAL9000:
+A variadic function without arguments is like HAL9000 at the end of its life:

 ```
 (define (count-args . args)